loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

     * APNS keys do not need to be embedded in the *Nightscout* site
         * This simplifies configuration of *Nightscout*, especially for those who use a paid service for *Nightscout*
 * For those following a looper using *Trio* 0.2.x, the only option for the Remote Setting is *Nightscout*, which uses Careportal
-    * With this selection, the *LoopFollow* phone sends commands to *Nightscout* which then sends commands to the *Trio* phone
+    * With this selection, the *LoopFollow* phone sends commands to *Nightscout*, which then sends commands to the *Trio* phone
     * For that reason, the *Nightscout* display will be updated first
         * If there is an issue sending the careportal request from *Nightscout*, it might not make it to the *Trio* phone
         * After the next download from *Nightscout*, the display will update if commands do or do not make it through the full round trip